 Stephen Brundage was added as the top assistant coach of the Marquette University men's lacrosse program on May 18, 2011.
+He serves as the team's recruiting coordinator and offensive coordinator.

 During the 2013 season, Brundage coached the offense to a 5-8 record and a final national ranking of #19 in shooting rate.